-We strongly encourage prospective applicants to join the October 16 webinar (3:00-4:30pm ET) that VALUABLES will hold to present the funding opportunity and answer applicant questions.
-Register to attend the webinar here: valuables2019-gabs.splashthat.com.
-Applicants will have the option to join the webinar and submit questions anonymously if they wish.
-The webinar will be the only two-way interaction that the consortium will have with prospective bidders (excluding requests for help with identifying a social scientist for the project team as noted above) until the announcement of the applicants who are invited to submit full proposals.
-Applicants can also attend the webcast of VALUABLES’ 2019 annual workshop, which will include an informational session about GABS, on October 30.
-Visit valuables2019-webcast.splashthat.com to register for the workshop webinar.
+An applicant webinar was held on October 16, 2019; it was the only two-way interaction that the consortium will have with prospective bidders (excluding requests for help with identifying a social scientist for the project team as noted above) until the announcement of the applicants who are invited to submit full proposals.
+Applicants can also attend the webcast of the VALUABLES 2019 annual workshop, which will include an informational session about GABS, on October 30, 2019.
+Visit valuables2019-webcast.splashthat.com to register for the workshop.

 Final proposals will be invited upon the recommendations of consortium staff.
 Final proposals should include all the information contained in the pre-proposal, more in-depth discussion of the proposed research and its anticipated intellectual and policy contribution, and a detailed budget.
 Please limit the proposed research discussion to five pages.
 Final proposals will be reviewed by a panel of experts from the academic and policy communities.